Anastasia1707/piano-fingering/README.md

 ### Model Training and Evaluation

-Engineered features for the Random Forest model (previous fingering data).
-Trained a Random Forest Classifier and evaluated its performance using accuracy and confusion matrices.
-Saved the trained model for future use.
+Engineered features for the Random Forest, LSTM, RNN.
+Trained Classifiers and evaluated performance using accuracy and confusion matrices.
+Saved the trained models for future use.

 ### Application